-Kailua travel dining - Oahu Traveler - tour guide in your pocket
+Kailua travel and dining deals - Oahu Traveler - mobile tour guide in your pocket

 Kailua is home to arguably some of the best chefs in the world.
 Alan Wong (Alan Wong’s Restaurant), Roy Yamaguchi (Roy’s Waikiki), George Mavrothalassitis (Chef Mavro Restaurant) and Phillippe Padovani (Elua) were some of the founding chefs of the Hawaii Regional Cuisine movement.
 These local legends take the freshest, locally grown produce and ingredients to create flavorful dishes for visitors and locals alike.